-- 55.1 Tertiary students who are within twelve (12) months of completion of their studies or have completed their studies within the previous three (3) months can apply to Council for a short term paid internship with Council in areas relevant to their field of study. - 55.2 The work duration of an internship will be for no longer than the equivalent of six (6) weeks full time work.
-This may be spread over several months depending on the nature of the work undertaken. - 55.3 Students employee through a Tertiary Internship will be: - 55.3.1 Employed on a fixed term contract; - 55.3.2 Classified at the Level 3 Step 1 in the Award (General Officer Stream); - 55.3.3 The salary level will be paid in accordance to with Schedule 2 of the Award applicable at the time of the internship; and - 55.3.4 Excluded from salary entitlements and or adjustments as outlined in Schedule 2 of this Agreement. - 55.4 The suitability of appropriate projects and roles of consideration for Tertiary Internships and evaluation of the program will be monitor by the WACC.
+57.1 Tertiary students who are within twelve (12) months of completion of their studies or have completed their studies within the previous three

+- (3) months can apply to Council for a short term paid internship with Council in areas relevant to their field of study. - 57.2 The work duration of an internship will be for no longer than the equivalent of six (6) weeks full time work.
+This may be spread over several months depending on the nature of the work undertaken. - 57.3 Students employee through a Tertiary Internship will be: - 57.3.1 Employed on a fixed term contract; - 57.3.2 Classified at the Level 3 Step 1 in the Award (General Officer Stream); - 57.3.3 The salary level will be paid in accordance to with Schedule 2 of the Award applicable at the time of the internship; and - 57.3.4 Excluded from salary entitlements and or adjustments as outlined in Schedule 2 of this Agreement. - 57.4 The suitability of appropriate projects and roles of consideration for Tertiary Internships and evaluation of the program will be monitor by the WACC.

-56. Performance Development Review (PDR)
+58. Performance Development Review (PDR)

-- 56.1 Supporting the performance and development of all of our staff is of critical importance to Council to enable it to meet current service demands, build the capacity to deliver on the goals of the City Plan 2030 and help staff identify and achieve career objectives.
-The PDR process provides a framework in which staff members and their line managers have the opportunity to discuss their work and career goals, development opportunities and work performance.
-All employees will undergo performance development review in accordance with the Performance Development Review policy. - 56.2 The Council's Performance Development Review policy does not form part of this Agreement.
+- Supporting the performance and development of all of our employees is of critical importance to Council to enable it to meet current service demands, build the capacity to deliver on the goals of the City Plan 2030 and help employees identify and achieve career objectives.
+The PDR process provides a framework in which employees and their line managers have the opportunity to discuss their work and career goals, development opportunities and work performance.
+All employees will undergo performance development review in accordance with the Performance Development Review policy. - 58.2 The Council's Performance Development Review policy does not form part of this Agreement.